 The next time this happens to you, there's one incredibly important thing you need to know: If you're hearing an echo, you're not causing the echo.

 Surprising, right?
 In other words, nothing you do will make it go away.
 You hear an echo when your voice is coming out of the speaker on the other end of the call and then back into the microphone in that same room, so the person (or room) on the other end of the meeting has to change something about their setup in order for you to be able to participate again.

-Here are some tips for debugging echoes so that you can get back to being productive as quickly as possible:
+Here are some tips for debugging echoes so that you can get back to the conversation as quickly as possible.